oksusoo1/fireflutter/README.md

 # Sources and packages

-- Fireflutter uses [intl](https://pub.dev/packages/intl) package for date and time computation
+- [Jiffy](https://github.com/jama5262/jiffy/tree/master/doc) is used for date and time.

 # Coding Guideline